Best of ECT News

 “Twenty years ago, it was unthinkable that an enterprise organization would build business-critical services on anything other than a commercial, closed-source Unix vendor’s platform,” he told LinuxInsider.
 “Twenty years forward, the complete opposite is the case.”

-Back then, open source started from a much different state than in today’s world.
-Much of OSS’ efforts went into duplicating and freeing vendor-specific tools and applications, Garrett explained.
+Back then, open source started from a much different state than it does today.
+Garrett explained that much of OSS’s efforts went into duplicating and freeing vendor-specific tools and applications.

 “Projects were peppered with arguments about licensing.
 The default choice when creating a new product for commercial sale was to go closed source.
 The GNU project, among others, was a power for good in advancing the open source agenda,” he said.

-Companies typically found it difficult to fit in with the new approach to software procurement.
-Switching from commercial to open source products usually meant cutting lose traditional sources of support.
+Companies typically found it difficult to adapt to the new approach to software procurement.
+Switching from commercial to open-source products usually meant losing traditional sources of support.

 “Corporate leaders grew up in an enterprise environment where someplace within was a procurement officer who established relationships with the sales force at a software company,” noted Tim Mackey, senior technical evangelist at Black Duck Software.
 That relationship grew around the support structure for using that commercial software.